joeyadelman/smart-summary/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- OpenAI for GPT-4 API
-- Next.js team for the amazing framework
-- Contributors and maintainers

 ## 🔮 Future Enhancements